madkne/MPL_interpreter/README.md

 * implement log file for program
 * implement OverwriteBuiltinMode for program
 * implement hash table for utf8 strings
+* set RunOnlyOS,RunOnlyArch in $con
+* implement RunOnlyOS,RunOnlyArch for program

 * **_complete full structure of mpl_** **[..]**